kapetacom/codegen-target-java-springboot/test/resources/examples/users/README.md

 # kapeta/users

-Kapeta block implemented using Language Target "Java Spring Boot"
+Kapeta block implemented using Language Target "Java Spring Boot".

 See the [kapeta.md](kapeta.md) readme file for more information.